Skip to content

 Testing configuration

-Before issuing a real certificates, you want to perform dry runs. letsencrypt actually have a rate limit, about which personally I didn’t know before I ran into this issue.
-Just pass a --staging or --test-cert flags to test your configuration.
+Before issuing a real certificates, you want to perform dry runs testing command without any system writes.
+Before running into rate limit issue, I didn’t know letsencrypt has one.
+Just pass --staging or --test-cert flags to test your configuration.

 Don’t forget to revoke and delete issued certificate after success (notice how we still pass --staging flag).